 Write Down Your Core Values

 Pressure mounts when we do things that go against what we stand for.
-Take a moment to consider your core values.
+Take a moment to consider your core values, examples of which include faith, love, honesty, respect, and trust.
 Life feels more complicated when we stray from that list.

 Ask for More Information